 To get the best from a crisp white paint you need to put in a bit of prep.
-Charlotte Cosby, Head of Creative at Farrow & Ball, recommends applying a primer and undercoat to make the finish long lasting and to fill in any small defects.
+Charlotte Cosby, Head of Creative at Farrow & Ball, recommends applying a primer and undercoat to make the finish long-lasting and to fill in any small defects.
 If you're concerned that these extras will bump up the budget too much, then it can be useful to see what relevant home decor discount codes are currently live.

 Matt and flat matt finishes hide a multitude of sins so it’s a popular choice for walls and ceilings.
 Satinwood and eggshell finishes work beautifully on woodwork, particularly skirting boards and doors that need a little extra coverage.